opensearch-project/documentation-website/_search-plugins/semantic-search-tutorial.md

 It's helpful to understand the following terms before starting this tutorial:

-- _Semantic search_: Employs neural search in order to determine the intention of the user's query in the search context and improve search relevance.
 - _Neural search_: Facilitates vector search at ingestion time and at search time:
   - At ingestion time, neural search uses language models to generate vector embeddings from the text fields in the document.
 The documents containing both the original text field and the vector embedding of the field are then indexed in a k-NN index, as shown in the following diagram.